Fresh Hare: Plot

-When Elmer realizes he's been tricked, he begins to give chase - after pausing to put his miraculously refurbished uniform back on.
+When Elmer realizes he's been tricked, he begins to give chase — after pausing to put his miraculously refurbished uniform back on.
 The chase eventually involves a path beneath the snow, which ends abruptly when Elmer runs into a pine tree.
 The impact causes all the snow to fall off the tree, which reveals Christmas decorations, and Elmer emerges from underneath with snow on his face that gives him a Santa Claus appearance.
 The song Jingle Bells plays in the background, and Bugs says to the astonished Elmer, "Merry Christmas, Santy!" and burrows his way out of Elmer's path.

-Elmer rediscovers Bugs's footprints and follows them; he finds Bugs taunting a snow effigy of Elmer the Mountie.
+Elmer rediscovers Bugs's footprints and follows them.
+He finds Bugs taunting a snow effigy of Elmer the Mountie.
 Bugs announces he is going to punch it square in the nose, saying Elmer can't catch him, let alone catch a cold.
 Elmer has crept up behind Bugs and is tapping his foot, waiting to catch the rabbit by surprise.
 However, as Bugs finishes his wind-up for the punch, he turns around at the last moment and slugs the real Elmer square in the nose, propelling him backward into an ice-wall and revealing a heart with an arrow through it.
 Bugs again burrows away.

 After some more hijinks and another failed chase, a weeping Elmer gives up and labels himself as a "disgwace to the wegiment" for failing to catch the rabbit since he is a disgrace to the regiment (alluding to Bugs' earlier statement), at which point Bugs willingly turns himself in.
 At headquarters, Bugs is blindfolded and sentenced to death by firing squad (despite the fact that most of his alleged crimes were essentially misdemeanors).
 As the firing squad prepares to execute Bugs, Elmer tells him that he can make one last wish, which prompts Bugs to say, "I wish, I wish," and to break into the song "Dixie".
 The scene then, in a non sequitur, transitions into a minstrel show in the south (a commonly censored scene on televised airings of this short), where Elmer, Bugs and the firing squad, now all in blackface, perform the chorus of "Camptown Races", with Bugs on banjo and Elmer on tambourine, to which Bugs asks the audience, "Fantastic, isn't it?"

 Edited prints

-The last scene of the short was edited on multiple channels in multiple ways.
-On Cartoon Network and TNT, a fade-iris goes out fast enough after Bugs begins singing Dixie.
-On TBS, the ending audio of the short stays intact but, while it plays, it repeatedly keeps playing Bugs breaking into Dixie multiple times until the soundtrack ends as the iris fades out.
+The "minstrel show" sequence at the end of the short was edited in multiple ways on various networks in the United States.
+On Cartoon Network and TNT, an iris quickly fades out after Bugs breaks into and starting to sing Dixie.
+On TBS, the ending audio of the short stays intact, but while the unedited audio played, TBS's edit repeatedly plays Bugs breaking into Dixie with Elmer shockingly looking at him multiple times until the soundtrack ends as the iris fades out.

 In 2003, WVTV Channel 18 in Milwaukee, Wisconsin aired the short unedited during a public domain cartoon program, without any advance warning.